ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 # Conventions and Definitions

 **Identity provisioning:** This refers to the set of tasks required to securely provision an asymmetric key pair for the device, sign the certificate (if the public credential is not simply a raw public key), and publish the public key or certificate in DNS.
-These steps may not be performed by the same party or organization.
+These steps not necessarily performed by the same party or organization.
 Examples:

 - A device manufacturer may instantiate the key pair, and a systems integrator may be responsible for issuing (and publishing) the device certificate in DNS.
-- A device manufacturer publish device identity records in DNS.
+- A device manufacturer may publish the device identity records in DNS.
 The system integrator needs to perform network and application access configuration, since the identity already exists in DNS.
 - A user may instantiate a key pair, based upon which an organization's CA may produce a certificate after internally assuring the user identity, and the systems integrator